Kasem had one of the most unique and recognizable voices in the English-speaking

 developed his unique style of introducing songs with uplifting stories about the

 lives of music artists.
 American Top 40 with Casey Kasem made it’s

-The undisputed “King of the Countdowns” is well known for supporting a great
+The undisputed “King of the Countdowns” was well known for supporting a great

 number of philanthropic causes, including anti-smoking campaigns,

 anti-discrimination projects, anti-alcohol abuse and much more.
-He is very proud
+He was very proud

-of his Arab heritage and has spoken out against racial intolerance.
-Since 1981
+of his Arab heritage and had spoken out against racial intolerance.
+Beginning in

-he has co-hosted the Jerry Lewis Labor Day Telethon, both locally and
+he co-hosted the Jerry Lewis Labor Day Telethon, both locally and

 nationally.
-The Muscular Dystrophy Association has chosen to recognize Kasem’s
+The Muscular Dystrophy Association chose to recognize Kasem’s

 contributions by naming him an MDA vice president.
 Kasem was inducted into the